M4A1(76)s Manufactured by Pressed Steel Car

 PSC large hatches

-Muzzle brakes began to enter the production line in October 1944, and we estimate that PSC completed the transition to them by November.
-Thus about half of the entire output of the M4A1(76) would have had these factory installed.
+Available evidence suggests that 76mm guns with muzzle brakes began to enter the Sherman production lines in October 1944, and we estimate that PSC completed the transition to them by November.
+Thus, about half of the entire output of the M4A1(76) would have had these factory installed.
 Even so, they are rarely seen in WW II combat photos of Shermans of any type due to their late date of introduction.
-The first M4A3s with muzzle brakes made their appearance on the front lines in Northwest Europe at the end of December 1944.
-"The first "combat shots" of M4A1(76)s with the brakes that we have seen are dated March 1945.
-The above 5th April 1945 photo, shows a unit of the 771st Tank Battalion advancing through Muenster, Germany.
-We would estimate that the sheet metal cover over the vent between the drivers' hatches (1) and the rear view mirror (2 - only the fitting is seen) were installed by PSC starting in July, 1944.
-The smoke mortar cap and chain (3) and the T-shaped towing shackles (4) appear to have been introduced in October.
+The first M4A3s with 76mm guns with muzzle brakes made their appearance on the front lines in Northwest Europe at the end of December 1944.
+The first "combat shots" of M4A1(76)s with the brakes that we have seen are dated March 1945.
+The 5th April 1945 photo above shows a unit of the 771st Tank Battalion advancing through Münster, Germany.
+We would estimate that the sheet metal cover over the vent between the drivers' hatches (1) and the rear view mirror (2 - only the fitting is seen) were factory installed by PSC starting in July, 1944.
+As mentioned earlier, counting heads suggests that the smoke mortar cap and chain (3) was introduced in August.
+The T-shaped towing shackles (4) appear to have been factory installed starting in October.
 The 3 bar cleat steel tracks (5) are seen in a few other 1945 M4A1(76) photos.

 PSC large hatches PSC large hatches